makersinstitute/android-academy/instructions/w6d1 - Music App.md

         });
 ```

+You may notice that, the first `Intent` on Step 7, is `getActivity()` but on this Step, we are using `ClassName.this`.
+For now, tt's because at Step 7, we call it from a Fragment, but now, we call it from a Class.

 #### 11. Now Playing Screen!

 From the starter code, we have three songs, so at least we have three audio files.
 Then, how to make the now playing, plays a right song?
 We have to declare a conditional statement.
 You can use `if/else` or `switch/case`.
 For now, let's use `switch/case`.